-Study questions the relevance of benchmarks among CABG patients receiving insulin infusionsMay 2nd, 2012 in Cardiology /
+Study questions the relevance of benchmarks among CABG patients receiving insulin infusionsMay 2, 2012 in Medicine & Health / Cardiology

 Cardiothoracic surgeons and endocrinologists from Boston Medical Center (BMC) have found that among patients undergoing coronary artery bypass graft (CABG) surgery, achieving Surgical Care Improvement Project (SCIP) benchmarks for glycemic control may be irrelevant when perioperative continuous insulin infusion protocols are implemented.